facebookresearch/fairseq2/doc/intro/training.rst

 You can also set hyper-parameters from the terminal::

-  python examples/train_mt.py train -w $WORKSPACE lr=1e-5
+  fairseq2 train examples/cli/train_mt.py train -w $WORKSPACE lr=1e-5

 .. note:: The syntax for hyper-parameters ``lr=1e-5`` is different from the syntax for training settings.
   The difference is that the ``train`` function has settings to control how the experiment is *launched*,